-As white animals evolved in the gypsum dunes, moths such as Protogygia whitesandsensis and Givira delindae, pictured on the left, also evolved specifically at White Sands National Monument.
+As white animals evolved in the gypsum dunes, moths such as Protogygia whitesandsensis and Givira delindae, pictured on the left, also evolved specifically at White Sands National Park.
 Both of these species of moths, the first such moths known to occur in the white dunes, were discovered in 2007.
 After more research the list of new species in the dunefield has grown to 35, most of them are white.

 The moths probably did not evolve solely because of white or pale coloration.
 All moths, as caterpillars, eat plants, and there is reason to think that the gypsum soils may be affecting the plants in such a way as to facilitate rapid evolution in moths.
 Learn more...

 Last updated: January 15, 2020